You are here:

 May Is American Wetlands Month: Learn!
 Explore!
 Take Action!

-May is American Wetlands Month (started in 1991), a time when EPA and its partners in federal, state, tribal, local, non-profit, and private sector organizations celebrate the vital importance of wetlands to the Nation's ecological, economic, and social health.
-It is also a great opportunity to discover and teach others about the important role that wetlands play in our environment and the significant benefits they provide — improved water quality, increased water storage and supply, reduced flood and storm surge risk, and critical habitat for plants, fish, and wildlife.
+American Wetlands Month is a time when EPA and our partners in federal, state, tribal, local, non-profit and private sector organizations celebrate the vital importance of wetlands to our Nation's ecological, economic and social health.
+Wetlands help improve water quality, increase water storage and supply, reduce flooding and provide critical habitat for plants, fish and wildlife.

 - Learn about wetlands.
-This is a great time to better understand what a wetland is, where wetlands can be found, and the importance of wetlands.
-Explore reading and studying about wetland areas, drawing maps or illustrations of wetlands, and identifying native species found in wetlands.
-Information on wetlands and the important benefits they provide is available on this website, through EPA's Wetlands Factsheet Series (Coming Soon!), or by visiting the websites of our partners.
+This is a great time to better understand what a wetland is, where wetlands can be found and the importance of wetlands in your community.
+Try reading about wetland areas, drawing maps of wetlands you have visited or even identifying native plant species found in wetlands.

 - Explore a wetland near you.
-Unless you live in the most extreme climate zones, there is a good chance a scenic wetland exists nearby for you to visit and explore during American Wetlands Month and throughout the year.
-To find a wetland near you, consult your local parks department, state natural resource agency, or the United States Fish and Wildlife Service.
+Wetlands occur in all 50 states, so there is a good chance a scenic wetland exists nearby for you to visit and explore during American Wetlands Month and throughout the year!
+To find a wetland near you, consult your local parks department, state natural resource agency or the United States Fish and Wildlife Service.
 Be sure to check if your state has field guides for purchase on your mobile phone such as the brand new Colorado Wetlands Mobile App or Nebraska Wetlands Mobile App.
 Both are available for free at Google Play and in the iTunes Store.

 - Take action to protect and restore wetlands.
-Support and promote wetlands by telling community members about wetlands' vital roles, "adopting" a wetland, joining a local watershed group, or participating in a wetland monitoring, restoration, or cleanup project.
-There are many other actions Americans can take to help conserve wetlands.
+Support and promote wetlands by telling community members about wetlands' vital roles, "adopting" a wetland, joining a local watershed group or participating in a wetland monitoring, restoration or cleanup project.

 History of American Wetlands Month

-American Wetlands Month was created in 1991 by EPA and its federal, state, tribal, local, non-profit, and private sector partners to celebrate the vital importance of wetlands to the Nation's ecological, economic, and social health and to educate Americans about the value of wetlands as a natural resource.
-Historically, annual events such as national and regional conferences have been organized to include a broad range of people including wetland scientists, educators, and public interest.
+American Wetlands Month was created in 1991 by EPA and its federal, state, tribal, local, non-profit, and private sector partners to celebrate the vital importance of wetlands to the nation's ecological, economic and social health and to educate Americans about the value of wetlands as a natural resource.
+In the past, annual events such as national and regional conferences have been organized to include a broad range of people including wetland scientists, educators and public interest.